saagnik23/saagnik23/README.md

 ---

 ## ✨ About
-- Passionate about **tech, AI, coding, and building things**
+- Passionate about **tech, AI, coding and building things**
-- Exploring **Generative AI, Robotics, DBMS, Cloud, and scalable software systems**
+- Exploring **Generative AI, Robotics, DBMS, Cloud and scalable software systems**
-- Focused on clean code, experimentation, and real-world projects
+- Focused on clean code, experimentation and real-world projects

 ---